7mind/blog/lightweight-reflection.md

 type Wrapped = HKTag[{ type Arg[A] = K[A] }]
 ```

-Now we got rid of these damn type arguments and may analyse different `Wrapped` types uniformly.
+No there are no more those damn type arguments and may analyse different `Wrapped` types uniformly.
 This is outside of the scope of this post, you may find completed and working example in [distage repository](https://github.com/7mind/izumi/tree/403bbf669fd2ab6924564f821cb52c459c3be082/fundamentals/fundamentals-reflection/src/main/scala/com/github/pshirshov/izumi/fundamentals/reflection)

 ## Designing data model

 We want to use a macro to statically generate non-ambigious type identifiers.
-And we have the following Scala features to support:
+The following Scala features have to be supported:

 - [Parameterized types](https://docs.scala-lang.org/tour/generic-classes.html) (Generics),
 - [Unapplied types](http://eed3si9n.com/herding-cats/Kinds.html) (type lambdas, higher-kinded types),
 - [Compound types](https://docs.scala-lang.org/tour/compound-types.html):  `val v: Type1 with Type2`,
 - [Structural types](https://docs.scala-lang.org/style/types.html#structural-types): `val v: {def repr(a: Int): String}`,
 - [Path-dependent types](https://docs.scala-lang.org/tour/inner-classes.html): `val a: b.T`.
-Actually it's very hard to provide comprehensive support for PDTs but we may do it to some extent,
+Actually it's very hard to provide comprehensive support for PDTs but it may be done to some extent --- ,
 - [Variances](https://docs.scala-lang.org/tour/variances.html): `trait T[+A]`,
 - [Type bounds](https://docs.scala-lang.org/tour/upper-type-bounds.html): `trait T1[K <: T0]`

-Essentially, we have two primary forms of our types, applied and unapplied.
+Essentially, there are two primary forms of the types, applied and unapplied.
 So, let's encode this:

 ```scala
 sealed trait LightTypeTag